sebsheep/react-the-safe-way/02-react-view/README.md

      Finally, use this syntax to inline the condition in the template instead of using a variable.

-6. Copy past this list of posts in your code:
+6. Copy paste this list of posts in your code:

    ```ts
    const POSTS_RECEIVED = [